-44.33 Women's Studies
+44.33 Women's and Gender Studies

-44.33.1 Honors in Women's Studies
+44.33.1 Honors in Women's and Gender Studies

-Students planning to apply for admission should consult §15.2.2 for admission requirements.
-See §43.6 for Faculty regulations concerning the Honors program
+Students planning to apply for admission should consult §16.2.2 for admission requirements.
+See §43.6 for Faculty regulations concerning the Honors program.

-Students wishing to pursue an Honors Program in Women's Studies should have credit in W ST 201 in their second year as it is a prerequisite to all 300- and 400-level Women's Studies courses; however, it is not a prerequisite for cross-listed courses (refer to \$231 for course descriptions including prerequisite requirements).
+Students wishing to pursue a major, minor, honors or combined honors in Women's and Gender Studies should note that the completion of at least \\3 in WGS at the 100-or 200-level is a prerequisite for all 300- and 400-level WGS courses.
+Refer to Calendar descriptions for prerequisites requirements for Women's and Gender Studies cross-listed courses.
 See \$43.3(5) for regulations concerning cross-listed courses.
-These regulations also pertain to cross-listed courses applicable to Honors programs.
-Consult the Women's Studies Program Office for a current list of approved cross-listed courses.
+Consult the Women's and Gender Studies website at www.wgs.ualberta.ca for a current list of approved cross-listed courses.

-Honors in Women's Studies requires a minimum of $\bigstar48$ to a maximum of $\bigstar60$ at the senior level in Women's Studies (WST) courses or in Women's Studies cross-listed courses, including at least $\bigstar12$ at the 400-level.
-The following are required:
+Honors in Women's and Gender Studies requires a minimum of $\bigstar$ 48 to a maximum of $\bigstar$ 60 in Women's and Gender Studies (WGS) courses or in Women's and Gender Studies cross-listed courses, including at least $\bigstar$ 12 at the